-The responsibility lies with the process, with claimants and their valuers, and those administering it.
+These interim comments, made a long way from the war The responsibility lies with the process, with claimants and front, now need to be tested and developed to give useful support to Ukrainian valuers and so to claimants and the their valuers, and those administering it.
+Ukrainian Government.